transLaw/AdvancedMemoryManagementProgrammingGuide_zh_CN/Introduction.md

 Objective-C provides two methods of application memory management.

 * In the method described in this guide, referred to as “manual retain-release” or MRR, you explicitly manage memory by keeping track of objects you own.
 This is implemented using a model, known as reference counting, that the Foundation class NSObject provides in conjunction with the runtime environment.
 * In Automatic Reference Counting, or ARC, the system uses the same reference counting system as MRR, but it inserts the appropriate memory management method calls for you at compile-time.
 You are strongly encouraged to use ARC for new projects.
 If you use ARC, there is typically no need to understand the underlying implementation described in this document, although it may in some situations be helpful.
-For more about ARC, see Transitioning to ARC Release Notes.
+For more about ARC, see [Transitioning to ARC Release Notes][1].

 ##Good Practices Prevent Memory-Related Problems
 There are two main kinds of problem that result from incorrect memory management: